MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/prebuilt/receipt.md

 ## Supported languages and locales

-*See* our [Language Support—prebuilt models](../language-support/prebuilt.md) page for a complete list of supported languages.
+For a complete list of supported languages, *see* our [prebuilt models language support](../language-support/prebuilt.md) page.

 ## Field extraction